phoenix-kcn/DSA-and-CP-Series/README.md

 * Input: `753951` → Output: `159357`

 ### Strategy & Hints
 * **Keep it fundamental:** You do not need to convert the number into a string or use fancy libraries.
-* **The Tools:** This problem is best solved using core mathematical logic and a simple loop.

 ### The Mathematical Logic